Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 * add a new test case for an existing function;
 * or add an assertion to the existing code;
-* or write a new test fnuction.
+* or write a new test function.

 If you write a new test function, it is helpful if you can provide a variant of the test that passes, to help locate the cause of the bug.